rovale/SimpleInternetThing/README.md

 The goal of this library is to simplify building an IoT thing with MQTT connectivity.
 The focus is on the ESP32 using the Arduino framework.

 The library comes with a solution for the following aspects:
-- Connecting to the WiFi network and the MQTT server.
+- Connecting to the WiFi network.
+- Connecting MQTT server over TLS.
 - Publishing retained online/offline status messages.
 - Publishing telemetry messages.
 - Command handling.